neelima5borade/neelima5borade/README.md

 ## Hi, Neelima here 👋

-- I am a mathematics PhD candidate and quantitative finance enthusiast
+- I am a mathematics PhD candidate, quantitative finance enthusiast, and aspiring quant researcher.
 - I have been working on independent  projects to gain familiarity with quantiative modeling and generating insights from models
 - This Fall I put together a final project for the Erdos Institute's Quant Finance Bootcamp in which I am currently enrolled, where I compared the performance of GARCH(1,1) and SV (with particle filter) across multiple assets and shock periods.